5G. What is the internet? 13 key questions answered. What is the internet?

 Readers click from one article to the next.
 Advertising revenue is based on the number of unique visitors for each site.
 Editors always keep in mind their traffic targets to secure the survival of their publications.
-Writers and bloggers interpret clicks as a signal of popularity.
 Internet Anywhere, Your Phone as a Remote, Logitech Mouse [Deals] Seagate’s new 8TB hard drive is for all you digital hoarders.
 Solid-state drives get most of the love from gadget sites these days—they're faster and cheaper than ever, and they're a great way to extend the life of an older computer.

 It’s been listed on the stockmarket for barely four years and has sold only about 40,000 vehicles.
 Yet the company, which is now worth more than $32 billion, attracts a disproportionate amount of media attention.
 That’s because many people (like us) think it has the potential to revolutionize not just the $1 trillion-dollar-a-year global automobile industry, but potentially the way we consume and store energy.
-KeyGrabber USB 8MB Hardware Keylogger - 8 Megabyte USB Keylogger.
+America, like few other countries, celebrates its entrepreneurs as heroes.
+And at the moment, there is no more exciting business figure in the country than Musk.
+The hype is justified… KeyGrabber USB 8MB Hardware Keylogger - 8 Megabyte USB Keylogger.
 The KeyGrabber USB keylogger has 16 Megabytes of built-in memory, accessible as a Flash drive.